-Teachers, health-care professionals and civil servants are on strike in nine different regions of Quebec today.
+Teachers, health-care professionals and civil servants are on strike in nine different regions Thursday and Friday.

 - Central Quebec